osrf/gazebo_tutorials/gazebojs_pubsub/tutorial.md

 # Introduction

-This page explains how to create publishers and subscriber to Gazebo topics in javascript using GazeboJs.
+This page explains how to create publishers and subscribers to Gazebo topics in javascript using GazeboJs.
 Publish / Subscribe is the communication pattern used between the Gazebo server and its clients.

 ## Project setup